ChronSyn/ChronSyn/README.md

  - I've worked on a large number of commercial React and React Native projects for clients across the world
  - I've created several thousand proof of concept projects over the years, and less than 5% of them ever get built out to real projects

 Most people know me as a coder, but I've also got 20 years experience with non-code related IT stuff.
+Yes, I can probably fix your computer.

 ### Awesome tools I use